Key Questions for Long-Term Investors

 Flip a coin and your odds of getting heads or tails are 50/50.
 Historically, the odds of selecting an investment fund that was still around 20 years later are about the same.
 Regarding outperformance, the odds are worse.
-The market’s pricing power works against mutual fund managers who try to outperform through stock picking or market timing.
-As evidence, only 23% of US equity mutual funds and 8% of fixed income funds have survived and outperformed their benchmarks over the past 20 years.
+The market’s pricing power works against fund managers who try to outperform through stock picking or market timing.
+One needn’t look further than real-world results to see this.
+Based on research,1 only 19% of US equity mutual funds and 11% of fixed income funds have survived and outperformed their benchmarks over the past 20 years.

 US-Based Mutual Fund Performance

 3. If I choose a fund because of strong past performance, does that mean it will do well in the future?

 Some investors select mutual funds based on past returns.
 However, research shows that most funds in the top quartile of previous five-year returns did not maintain a top-quartile ranking in the following five years.
 In other words, past performance offers little insight into a fund’s future returns.

 Percentage of Top-Ranked Funds That Stayed on Top

 4. Do I have to outsmart the market to be a successful investor?

 Financial markets have rewarded long-term investors.
 People expect a positive return on the capital they invest, and historically, the equity and bond markets have provided growth of wealth that has more than offset inflation.
 Instead of fighting markets, let them work for you.

 5. Is there a better way to build a portfolio?

 Academic research has identified these equity and fixed income dimensions, which point to differences in expected returns among securities.
 Instead of attempting to outguess market prices, investors can instead pursue higher expected returns by structuring their portfolio around these dimensions.